• Skip to primary navigation

 You may also enjoy: Social-Emotional Development: The Ultimate Guide for Parents

 The other compelling aspect of the study is the finding that children who had delays in language acquisition also had delays in perspective-taking ability.
 This provides further evidence that the link between language and perspective taking ability is a real one.
-The researchers believe that specific aspects of language acquisition (e.g., learning possessive words) helps children gain the cognitive flexibility needed to take another person’s perspective.
+The researchers believe that specific aspects of language acquisition (e.g., learning possessive words) help children gain the cognitive flexibility needed to take another person’s perspective.

 How Do You Practice Perspective Taking?